backstage/backstage/plugins/cloudbuild/README.md

 The former config will link the component to a single GCP cloudbuild project.

-If fetching builds from multiple GCP projects define all the project slugs separated by a semicolon:
+If fetching builds from multiple GCP projects define all the project slugs separated by a comma:

 ```diff
 // component-info.yaml